 Your gear is quite safe among like-minded adventurers, so head off up the canyon on foot.
 You’ll need some sort of shoes for the hike.
 We passed a couple of people that were going barefoot.
 Even flip-flops were common sights for people.
 But while hiking I prefer actual shoes.
 I wore water shoes for the hiking section.

 We got to the boat ramp at about 8:15 am for our kayaking trip to Antelope Canyon.
 It was a beautiful day with low winds and an expected temperature of about 75 degrees.
 Perfect weather for kayaking, hiking, and slot canyons.

 After unloading the kayaks, loading gear on them, and realizing we forgot the dog’s leashes we had to make use of some parachute cord I had in my backpack.
 With our makeshift leashes, we got on the water at about 9:00 am.
 The mile trip downriver was beautiful and relaxing.
 As we turned into Antelope Canyon it became even more relaxing.

 We had a few other kayakers going into the canyon at the same time we were.
 Most seemed more rushed than us and passed us by.
 Unfortunately, some were blaring their music taking a bit away from the gorgeous day.

 The canyon narrowed as we peddled deeper in.
-After a short while, we rounded a corner and could see the landing area filled with all the colorful kayaks.
+After a short while, we rounded a corner and could see the landing area filled with colorful kayaks.
 While not overly crowded there were plenty of people there.
-Once we got out kayaks on the beach took a break for a few minutes we were ready to head out hiking the canyon.
+Once we got our kayaks on the beach and took a break for a few minutes we were ready to head out hiking the canyon.

 While the first part of the canyon is not as impressive as the walking tour, it is still REALLY amazing!
 I guarantee you will be extremely impressed whichever way you see the canyon.
 Like the river portion of Antelope Canyon, this part starts wide and then quickly narrows the further back you go.